Your Child’s Health and Safety are our Top Priority

-We give the children opportunities to play outside everyday all year long (weather permitting), so please make sure that your child is dressed appropriately for the weather.
-Pack gloves, hats scarves, etc.
+Weather permitting, our children have opportunities for active playing outdoors, all year long.
+Please ensure that your child is dressed appropriately for the weather.
+Pack gloves, hats, scarves, sunscreen, etc.

 Illnesses